kkimdev/kkimdev.github.io/_posts/2018-06-15-IEEE 754 Floating Point Type in C++.md

 }
 ```

 For the mantissa bits, the leading bit is implicit so we need to subtract 1.
-For the exponent bits, there is no direct property available in `std::numeric_limits` so we calculate the minimum number of bits required to represent its exponent range.
+For the exponent bits, there is no direct property available in `std::numeric_limits` so instead we calculate the minimum number of bits required to represent its exponent range.

 Now, we have everything needed to figure out if the given `T` is the type we're looking for.
 The next step is to automatically select such type among the built-in floating point types, `float`, `double`, and `long double`, given the size in bits, e.g., 32, 64.
 This is where it gets interesting.